slynnmcminn/csec_data_analytics/docs/project3.md

      - Vulnerability description
      - CPE Configurations
      - CWEs
+     - CISA's Exploitability metric
      - All CVSS attributes
    - Each distinct vulnerability will be a single document.

 3. **Extract a Year of NVD Vulnerability Data**:
-   - Develop a utility class to connect to the NVD API and extract a year's worth of CVE data.
+   - Develop a utility class to connect to the NVD API and extract 120 days worth of CVE data.
 Extract and store the data into MongoDB through your MongoEngine model.
    - Create a manage command that imports and calls your utility function (e.g. `csec_data_analytics_app/management/commands/mine_nvd.py`)